ppy/osu-wiki/wiki/Guides/Compressing_Files/en.md

 *This article was adapted from [a forum thread by ziin](https://osu.ppy.sh/community/forums/topics/60002).*

-Each osu! beatmap has a file size limit dictated by its `.mp3` file's length.
+Each osu! beatmapset has a file size limit dictated by its beatmaps' total lengths.
 In this tutorial I will tell you smart ways to get your beatmap under that limit.

 There are 2 types of compression. **Lossy** and **Lossless** compression.